HackUCF/ctfs/README.md

 1. We learn more by writing down what we have done and explaining it in depth.
 2. We are able to help others in their quest to learn how to CTF.

+## How do I make changes?

+1. Read `CONTRIBUTING.md`
+2. Make a fork
+3. Make your changes in your fork
+4. Submit a Pull Request